TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-We present the results of all methods in the supervised setting in Tab.~\ref{table:finetune}.
-It can be seen from Tab.~\ref{table:finetune} that our TemporalVLM model achieves the best results across all tasks and metrics.
-As compared to the zero-shot results in Tab.~\ref{table:zeroshot}, we see a further increase in performance, e.g., \textbf{+24.3} on R@1 (IoU=0.5) in the temporal video grounding task and \textbf{+9.5} on CIDEr in the dense video captioning task.
-However, we acknowledge that task-specific models such as MMN~\cite{wang2022negative} and QD-DETR~\cite{moon2023query} may outperform generalist models such as TimeChat~\cite{ren2024timechat} and our TemporalVLM model due to their task-specific design paradigms such as using a mutually matching network to directly model the relationship between the query text and video content and introducing specialized tokens and loss functions during fine-tuning.
+\textbf{Dense Video Captioning, Video Highlight Detection, and Temporal Video Grounding Results.} Tab.~\ref{table:finetune} presents the results in the supervised setting.
+TemporalVLM performs the best across all tasks and metrics.
+As compared to the zero-shot results in Tab.~\ref{table:zeroshot}, we see an increase in performance, e.g., \textbf{+24.3} on R@1\textsubscript{(IoU=0.5)} in temporal video grounding and \textbf{+9.5} on CIDEr in dense video captioning.
+TemporalVLM also outperforms more recent long video understanding models, such as Gen-S~\cite{yao2025generative}, by \textbf{+15.7} and \textbf{+13.8} at R@1\textsubscript{(IoU=0.5)} and R@1\textsubscript{(IoU=0.7)}, respectively.
+Furthermore, TemporalVLM performs better than newer temporal reasoning methods, i.e., NumPro-FT~\cite{wu2025number} and LLAVA-ST~\cite{li2025llava}.
+Our model shows an improvement of \textbf{+12.4} and \textbf{+8.5} compared to NumPro-FT and \textbf{+9.6} and \textbf{+5.6} compared to LLAVA-ST at R@1\textsubscript{(IoU=0.5)} and R@1\textsubscript{(IoU=0.7)}, respectively.
+However, we acknowledge that task-specific models, e.g., MMN~\cite{wang2022negative} and QD-DETR~\cite{moon2023query}, may outperform generalist models, e.g., TimeChat~\cite{ren2024timechat} and TemporalVLM, due to their task-specific designs.
+Due to space limits, we provide a comparison with task-specific models in our supplementary material.